UnlockedLabs/UnlockEdv2/README.md

   the `config/docker-compose.kolibri.yml` file.
 After you set this value, run `docker restart unlockedv2-kolibri-1` and you should be able to access the provider at `localhost:8000`

+- _Canvas_:
+  If you wish to run + develop against `Canvas` locally:

+  - Run `make canvas`.
+That is the only command.
+It runs all the normal containers plus Canvas LMS, which gets its own postgres and redis so it never touches the unlocked database.
+Canvas will be available at `localhost:3001` (its postgres is published on `5433` to avoid clashing with ours on `5432`).
+On Apple Silicon this runs under emulation, because the `canvas-lms` image is only published for amd64.
+It works, but give it a few minutes to boot the first time.
+  - **On the first run only**, `make canvas` also creates the Canvas database and seeds it with sample users, courses, enrollments, assignments and quizzes.
+This adds roughly 6-7 minutes, almost all of it Canvas migrations.
+Every run after that detects the existing database and skips straight to starting the containers.
+The Canvas admin it creates is `superadmin@unlocked.local` / `ChangeMe!` -- set `CANVAS_ADMIN_EMAIL` and `CANVAS_ADMIN_PASSWORD` if you want something else.
+Every seeded Canvas user has the password `password123`.
+  - `make canvas-init` and `make canvas-seed` are still available for doing either step by hand -- re-seeding, or re-creating the database after `docker compose ... down --volumes`.

+  To connect UnlockEd to it, log in to Canvas at `localhost:3001` as that admin, go to Account -> Settings -> New Access Token, and copy the token.
+Then in UnlockEd, enable the `provider_platforms` feature flag for your facility (every Canvas call is gated on it) and edit the seeded `Canvas` provider platform, pasting the token you just copied into `access_key`.

+  That is the only field you need to fill in. `make seed` already points the platform at the local Canvas (`base_url` `http://canvas`, `account_id` `1`) and leaves it enabled; the access key is the one value that can't be seeded, since you mint it per machine.

+  **Note** the base url is `http://canvas`, not `localhost:3001`.
+UnlockEd calls the Canvas API from inside the `server` and `provider-service` containers, so it needs the compose service name. `localhost:3001` only works from your browser.

  - **Videos**:
    Videos can be hosted locally for development, in which case they are simply downloaded and moved into the `frontend/public/videos` directory, If you wish to use `s3` and test out hosting videos between multiple instances, you need to set the following environment variables in either